emalikterzi/tus-netty/README.md

 The special feature is the ability to pause and resume uploads at any moment allowing to continue seamlessly after e.g. network interruptions.

-It is capable of accepting uploads with arbitrary sizes and storing them locally on disk, on Google Cloud Storage or on AWS S3 (or any other S3-compatible storage system).
-Due to its modularization and extensibility, support for nearly any other cloud provider could easily be added to tusd.

 **Protocol version:** 1.0.0

 ### Protocol Extensions Support